The Top Reasons To Take Up Cycling in Retirement

 McCarthy Stone have also been lucky enough to have previously worked with Energise E-Bikes, helping our residents discover the joy and usefulness of cycling and electric bikes.
 So, to help us with this post, we called on their expertise and spoke with Neil Ridulfa from their team to get his insights and top biking tips for retirees.

-What’s the best time of year for retirees to go cycling?
+What’s the best time of year to go cycling?

 There really is no bad time to go cycling as each season offers its own pleasures.
 In spring you might enjoy a trip through a bluebell wood, but in summer you may prefer a seaside ride.
 Meanwhile, autumn outings when the leaves start to turn golden make for beautiful days out, and a winter ride with a stop for a hot coffee will really wake you up from hibernation!